Aliases for RPL36A Gene

 GeneCards Summary for RPL36A Gene

 RPL36A (Ribosomal Protein L36a) is a Protein Coding gene.
-Among its related pathways are Disease and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include structural constituent of ribosome.
+Among its related pathways are Viral mRNA Translation and rRNA processing in the nucleus and cytosol.
+GO annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.
 An important paralog of this gene is RPL36AL.